Low-interest no-fee bank loans with the speed and ease of an online lender — but watch out for poor reviews.

 - Loyalty and autopay discount.
 Get a 0.25% reduction on your interest rate if you already have an account with Citizens Bank or set up autopay.

 - No prepayment fees.
-Save on already low interest by paying off your loan early without penalty.
+Save on already low interest by paying off your loan early.
+Citizens Bank doesn’t charge any prepayment fees.

 What to watch out for